 Prolira’s market introduction team first focus is N-European hospitals.
 The team is supported by international industry advisors with a wealth of experience in the hospital vital signs monitoring market.

-Account manager West
+Account manager Netherlands

 Robin is a sales professional with 16 years of sales experience in hospitals, clinics, and pharmacies.
 Robin has worked with a various set of stakeholders and has a proven track record in this field of expertise.
 Because of his extended sales experience and his technical background – combined with his enthusiasm and drive – customers see Robin as a partner rather than just a salesperson.

-Account manager East
+Account manager Netherlands

 Prolira’s technical team consists of international EEG experts / algorithm developers / software specialists from Canada and the Netherlands.